jeremt/boilertek/Readme.md

 Real-life example
 -----------------

-If you want to start a new C project with a simple doubly linked list library, you just have to tap the following command:
+For example, if you want to start a new C project with a simple doubly linked list library, you just have to type the following command:

 ```shell
 tek -t c -l jeremt/list -o my_awesome_project
 ```

 So, you get a simple skeleton of a c project with a Makefile a .h and a .c.
 Moreover, you get my [list](https://github.com/jeremt/list) library from my github account who is automaticaly added to the Makefile of your project ;-).

 TODO